The ecommerce revolution doesn’t appear to be slowing down any time soon.

 If you’re able to collect contact information for a customer or have them log in to their account while they shop, you’ll not only now be able to directly market to them, but you’ll also be provided with valuable insights into their consumer behavior.
 You’ll be able to see what products they’re interested in, what they added to their cart, or at what point they leave your website during the checkout process.
 This information can be used to send targeted messages to your customers to encourage them to complete a purchase or to let them know when you have more items available that they might be interested in.

 If you notice that customers are leaving your website instead of completing the checkout process, you can use that data to evaluate your website and checkout process to determine if there’s something that is preventing customers from completing their purchases.
-Potential roadblocks for your customers could include your shipping costs being too high, your checkout being too cumbersome, or if you’re asking for too much personal information.
+Potential roadblocks for your customers could include your shipping costs being too high, your checkout is too cumbersome, or if you’re asking for too much personal information.

 Flexible Payment Offerings